University of Southampton

 Requesting Software

-The form is split into two main sections:
+The form is split into four main sections:

-• Software Usage Information: To provide general information about who will be using the software you request and where and when it will be required.
+• Software Usage Information: to provide general information about who will be using the software, and where and when it will be required

 Please provide as much information as possible.
-Although you may not know all the information at this time, the more detail provided enables iSolutions to better:
+Although you may not know all the information at this time, the more details provided enable iSolutions to better:

 • Collate and analyse the requests